-Stage DPD Regulation Purpose Consultation Publicity Preparation Stage number4 required? required?
-6 Submission of a Local Plan to the Secretary of State Reg.
+Stage DPD Preparation Regulation number 4 Purpose Consultation required?
+Publicity required?
+6 Stage Submission of a Local Plan to the Secretary of State Reg.
 22 All representations received at Publication stage will be collated, summarised, and forwarded to the independent Planning Inspector appointed by government to examine the DPD.
-A statement setting out how the DPD meets the SCI commitments will also be submitted. Ν Y 7 Independent examination by a Planning Inspector (formal) Reg.
+A statement setting out how the DPD meets the SCI commitments will also be submitted.
+N Y 7 Independent examination by a Planning Inspector (formal) Reg.
 24 The Examination considers the soundness of the DPD, which includes an assessment of whether the LPA has considered the views of the community and met the requirements of the SCI. Ν Y 8 Main Modifications The Inspector may recommend a series of modifications to make the DPD sound.
 Where these are major in nature, we will consult with those who made representations at the Publication stage.
 Any comments received will be considered by the Planning Inspector.
 Y Y 9 Publication of Inspector's Report Adoption of the DPD Reg.
 25 Reg.
-26 Subject to the recommendations of the Planning Inspector, the Council will adopt the DPD document as soon as practical and will notify consultees of the publication of the Inspector's Report and the adoption of the Plan.
-N Y 10 Monitoring & review Annual Monitoring will be undertaken to track the performance of policies and to advise on any necessary adjustments.
-N N
+26 Subject to the recommendations of the Planning Inspector, the Council will adopt the DPD document as soon as practical and will notify consultees of the publication of the Inspector's Report and the adoption of the Plan. Ν Y 10 Monitoring & review Annual Monitoring will be undertaken to track the performance of policies and to advise on any necessary adjustments. Ν N